 10. Do the Grand Canyon Walk

-Widely regarded as the most impressive and most enjoyable walking track in the Blue Mountains, the Grand Canyon walking track will leave you in awe as you hike through lush rainforest with several creek crossings, waterfalls, huge sandstone walls and rock overhangs.
+Widely regarded as the most enjoyable walking track in the Blue Mountains, the Grand Canyon walking track will leave a long-lasting impression, as you hike through lush rainforest taking in several creek crossings, waterfalls, sandstone walls, and rock overhangs.

 Opened to the public in 1907, the 6km long Grand Canyon walking track was the first of its kind and has since been challenged by thousands of hiking enthusiasts each year.

 While it has some very steep sections, the track can be conquered by anyone with a reasonable level of fitness.
 The cooler temperatures in the valley make this walk a pleasant adventure during warm summer months too.